ibm-cloud-docs/watsonxdata/tut_ingest_manual.md

    ```
    {: screen}

-   You can also include any additional SQL into the select clause for any transformations or conversion business logic or sort the data for optimized access.
+   You can also include any additional SQL into the **SELECT** clause for any transformations or conversion business logic or sort the data for optimized access.
 You can also add column partitions for additional performance improvements.
    {: note}

    Statistics are automatically generated as part of the ingest of the new table.